In recent years, online banking has revolutionised financial services.

-The platform offers a range of different personal and business accounts.
+The platform offers a range of different personal and business accounts for your online banking needs.
 They also offer a Cash ISA for saving and have recently started lending, offering overdraft and loan products.

 Monese offers a range of personal products, including instant accounts, joint accounts, and pots, as well as a range of business accounts.

-You can also make up to £20 if you refer friends to the platform.
+You can also make up to £20 if you refer friends to the online banking platform.

 Revolut is a comprehensive online banking service, offering personal and business accounts for all needs.